Public Annex Framework™

 Switzerland’s global reputation as a financial safe haven is not self-sustaining.
 It relies on constant vigilance, transparency, and the courage to confront silent risk.
 This annex is submitted by a harmed investor whose lifetime savings were lost on a platform that benefited from Swiss jurisdictional presence while operating beyond Swiss regulatory reach.

-Nexo AG is a Zug-based entity marketed to global users as a “secure, regulated” digital asset platform.
 However, neither FINMA nor other Swiss bodies appear to provide oversight of Nexo’s risk practices, leverage structures, or client protection standards.
-At no point during my onboarding, funding, or platform usage was it disclosed that:
+At no point during onboarding, funding, or usage was I informed of the following material facts, each of which would be considered essential under FinSA and Swiss commercial norms:

-- The actual legal authority overseeing the platform resided in the Cayman Islands, not Switzerland;
+• The actual legal authority overseeing the platform resided in the Cayman Islands, not Switzerland;

 This annex is submitted not to assign regulatory blame, but to ensure that no future filings can overlook the policy void in which such platforms currently operate.
 If Switzerland is to be a home for next-generation finance, then its institutions must act or acknowledge the consequences of failing to do so.